Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 given most people's inclination towards outdoor activities when the whether is warmer.
 In Summer, Toys sales are 24% greater than in Winter.
 This figure is about 54% for Sports & Outdoors

-Electronics sales are nearly the same in Winter as in Summer, with Summer sales slightly higher
+Electronics sales are nearly the same in Winter as in Summer, with Summer sales slightly higher while Games sales are nearly 12% higher in Winter than in Summer

-Finally, Games sales are nearly 12% higher in Winter than in Summer
+Considering all of this, perhaps it is worthwhile considering promoting categories such as Toys and Sports & Outdoors more in the Summer in marketing campaigns, while doing the same for Games during Winter months.
+This may allow Maven Toys to take advantage of the higher demand for these categories during the appropriate months

 # Part 4 - City-level and Stock analysis